divanov11/designbattle/index.md

 **Optional Images**

-Try usings these images or something simular.
+Try usings these images or something similar.
 Feel free to find stock photos if you think you have better options.

 ![](./images/agora-rtc.png )